Date-plum: Distribution and habitat

+The species area extends from East Asia to the west of the Mediterranean, down to Spain.
+The date-plum is native to southeast Europe and southwest Asia.

 The tree grows in the lower and middle mountain zones in the Caucasus.
 They usually grow up to 600 m above sea level.
 In Central Asia, it rises higher—up to 2000 m.
 They rarely grow in stands but often grow with hackberry, ash, maple and other deciduous species.
 It is not demanding on the soil and can grow on rocky slopes but requires a well lit environment.

 It is cultivated at the limits of its range, as well as in the U.S. and North Africa.

-Biological description

-This is a tree of height 15–30 m with sloughing of aging bark.
-The tree will commonly stop growing at 15 m, it grows slowly and will spread in a horizontal direction as it matures.